MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_rise_to_liquid_level.md

 # Entity Documentation - minecraft:behavior.rise_to_liquid_level

-`minecraft:behavior.rise_to_liquid_level` allows an entity to rise to the top of a liquid block if they are located in one or have spawned under a liquid block.
+`minecraft:behavior.rise_to_liquid_level` compels an entity to rise to the top of a liquid block if they are located in one or have spawned under a liquid block.

 ## Parameter